Best way to make Japanese Shio Tantanmen at home

-If you’re looking for a quick and easy bowl of Japanese ramen, try the Shio Tantanmen at Food And MEal.
+If you’re looking for a quick and easy bowl of Japanese ramen, try the Shio Tantanmen at Food And Meal.
 The veteran instant noodle maker is now bringing this classic Japanese dish to the West.
 Whether you prefer the brothy version, or the spicy one, you’ll be pleased with these variations.
 These are the easiest ways to make tantanmen in under 10 minutes.

 Shio Tantanmen Recipes